 Compensation Committee.
-The Compensation Committee held one (1) meeting during the year ended December 31, 2014.
-The duties and responsibilities of the Compensation Committee are set forth in the Charter of the Compensation Committee is available on our website, located at www.Dyadic.com.
+The Compensation Committee held four (4) meetings during the year ended December 31, 2015.
+The duties and responsibilities of the Compensation Committee are set forth in the Charter of the Compensation Committee.
+A copy of the Charter of the Compensation Committee is available on our website, located at www.Dyadic.com.
 As discussed in its charter, among other things, the duties and responsibilities of the Compensation Committee include evaluating the performance of the Chief Executive Officer, Chief Financial Officer and other executive officers of the Company, determining the overall compensation of the Chief Executive Officer, Chief Financial Officer and other executive officers of the Company and administering all executive compensation programs, including, but not limited to, our incentive and equity-based plans.
-The Compensation Committee evaluates the performance of the Chief Executive Officer, Chief Financial Officer and other executive officers of the Company on an annual basis and reviews and approves on an annual basis all compensation programs and awards relating to such officers.
+The Compensation Committee evaluates the performance of the Chief Executive Officer, Chief Financial Officer and other executive officers.
 The Compensation Committee applies discretion in the determination of individual executive compensation packages to ensure compliance with the Company's compensation philosophy.
 The Chief Executive Officer makes recommendations to the Compensation Committee with respect to the compensation packages for officers other than himself.